HSE planning to administer up to 240,000 Covid-19 vaccine doses next week

 The latest figures show that 1.04 million people had received a first dose as of Tuesday, with 1.45 million shots administered in all.

-Taosieach Micheál Martin told the Dáil on Wednesday that the target remains to have 82 per cent of the adult population receive or be offered a first Covid-19 vaccine dose by the end of June.
+Taosieach Micheál Martin told the Dáil on Wednesday that the target remains to have 82 per cent of the adult population, some 3.3 million people, receive or be offered a first Covid-19 vaccine dose by the end of June.
 He said about 450,000 people a week could be receiving vaccines by the middle of June.

 The HSE expects that some 4,500 doses could be administered at the mass vaccination centre at the Helix in Dublin City University on Saturday alone, close to its maximum capacity.